 The primary source of funds for our short-term cash requirements is our cash generated from operating activities.
 Earnings and changes in working capital levels are the two factors that generally have the greatest impact on our cash from operations.
-Cash from operations for the three months ended March 31, 2022 was \$39.0 million, up \$49.6 million from the same period last year.
-First quarter is normally our lowest cash flow quarter of the year with increased working capital driven by the normal cadence of our business.
-Working capital increased significantly last year due to restocking efforts following inventory depletion in 2020 but increased to a lesser extent this year as we began to return to more normal levels of inventory.
+Cash from operations for the six months ended June 30, 2022 was \$129 million, up \$99 million from the same period last year.
+Working capital increased significantly last year due to restocking efforts following inventory depletion in 2020 but increased to a lesser extent this year as we continue to return to levels of inventory more reflective of current demand.

-We closely monitor our working capital levels and ended the quarter with adjusted working capital at 15.2% of annualized trade sales.
+We closely monitor our working capital levels and ended the quarter with adjusted working capital at 15.7% of annualized trade sales.
 The table below explains this non-GAAP calculation.
 We eliminate cash, current debt maturities, and the current portion of operating lease liabilities from working capital to monitor our operating efficiency and performance related to trade receivables, inventories, and accounts payable.
 We believe this provides a more useful measurement to investors since cash and current maturities can fluctuate significantly from period to period.
-As discussed in Cash on Hand on page 28, substantially all of these funds are held by international operations and may not be immediately available to reduce debt on a dollar-for-dollar basis.
+As discussed in Cash on Hand on page 34, substantially all of these funds are held by international operations and may not be immediately available to reduce debt on a dollar-for-dollar basis.